ruchirshetye/aws-cloudformation-ecs-poc-simple/README.md

         1. In **Security**
             1. Enter your email address.
 Example: `me@example.com`
     1. Other parameters are optional.
-    1. In lower-right, click "Next" button.
+    1. At lower-right, click "Next" button.
 1. In **Configure stack options**
-    1. In lower-right, click "Next" button.
+    1. At lower-right, click "Next" button.
 1. In **Review senzing-poc**
     1. Near the bottom, in **Capabilities**
         1. Check ":ballot_box_with_check: I acknowledge that AWS CloudFormation might create IAM resources."
-    1. In lower-right, click "Create stack" button.
+    1. At lower-right, click "Create stack" button.

 ## A Hack